arnebp/eyetribe-java-gradlesetup/README.md

-# eyetribe-java-gradlesetup
-Simple example that shows how to set up a Gradle project that uses the EyeTribe Java SDK + EyeTribe Dev Kit to do remote eye tracking.
+Simple example that shows how to set up a Gradle project that uses the [EyeTribe Java SDK](https://github.com/EyeTribe/tet-java-client) + EyeTribe Dev Kit to do remote eye tracking.